TomasHubelbauer/markright/readme.md

 ## Inspiration

-MarkRight is inspired by notebooks, specifically lab notebooks, but also the computer science notebooks as we know today.
+MarkRight is inspired by notebooks, specifically lab notebooks, but also the computer science notebooks we know today.

 ## Features

-MarkRight is capable of recognizing several pattern of fenced code block info texts in a MarkDown file.
+MarkRight is capable of recognizing several patterns of fenced code block info texts in a MarkDown file.
 These patterns allow you to instruct MarkRight to run actions which enable building up files and executing scripts as per the document resulting in literal programming experience where just by describing the program